mrpeterz/simple-bank/README.md

 # Simple-Bank

-Simple-Bank is a PHP software for bank branches and customers
+Simple-Bank is a PHP software for bank branches and customers.

+Requirements:

+1. It should be possible to add new branches.
+2. It should be possible to add new customers with a starting balance.
+3. It should be possible to transfer a sum of money between any two customers.
+4. It should be possible to run the following two reports:
+   a) Show all branches along with the highest balance at each branch.
+A branch with no customers should show 0 as the highest balance.
+   b) List just those branches that have more than two customers with a balance over 50,000.

+Analysis Implementation:

+The project try to follow the DDD principle.

 ## Installation